 It comes with 136 embroidery designs pre-loaded on the machine and 6 different fonts for lettering.
-If you need more designs, buying this machine gives you access to a software with over 15,000 more designs, patterns and characters to choose from.
+If you need extra designs, this machine gives you access to software with over 15,000 more designs, patterns, and characters.
 It even lets you make your own embroidery designs.
 You can then download the desired designs from your computer onto a USB stick and then transfer it to the machine.
 The LCD screen gives you some limited editing of designs.
 You can change the size, position, rotate and mirror the design right on the machine’s screen.

 And when it comes to sewing and quilting, this baby is a gem.
 It lets you make beautiful, clean and smooth stitches.
-The arm can be converted into a free arm for some serious free motion quilting.
+You can convert the am into a free-arm for some serious free-motion quilting.

 The SE1800 is one of the best quilting machines for beginners.
 It is easy to set up and easy to operate.
 Even those who have never done embroidery will be ready to go within a few hours of receiving the machine.
 And the fact that it is a combo embroidery, sewing and quilting machine makes it ideal for those wanting to get into sewing for the first time.